petersatsuse/suse-ai-tf/README.md

 1.  **Launch an EC2 Instance:** Provisions a new EC2 instance in your specified AWS region running the SLE Micro 6.1 AMI.
 2.  **Register the System:** Automatically registers the EC2 instance with your SUSE Customer Center using the provided registration code.
 3.  **Deploy RKE2:** Installs and configures RKE2, a lightweight Kubernetes distribution by Rancher, on the EC2 instance.
-4.  **Deploy NVIDIA GPU Operator:** Installs the NVIDIA GPU Operator within the RKE2 cluster to manage NVIDIA GPU resources (assuming a GPU-enabled EC2 instance type is used).
+4.  **Deploy NVIDIA GPU Operator and Drivers:** Installs the NVIDIA GPU Operator within the RKE2 cluster to manage NVIDIA GPU resources (assuming a GPU-enabled EC2 instance type is used).
 5.  **Deploy SUSE AI Stack:** Deploys the core components of the SUSE AI Stack on the RKE2 cluster:
     * **Milvus:** A cloud-native vector database built for scalable similarity search and AI applications.
     * **Ollama:** A lightweight and extensible framework for running large language models (LLMs) locally.